-British Growers also runs a subsidiary operation, Market Intelligence Service, ProduceView, which gathers retail pricing data on a weekly basis and provides a comprehensive overview of weekly prices, in store fruit and veg lines, promotional offers and country of origin details.
+British Growers also runs a subsidiary operation, ProduceView, which gathers retail pricing data from all the major retailers on a weekly basis and then provides a comprehensive overview of weekly prices, in store fruit and veg lines, promotional offers and country of origin details.

 PO’s & Collaboration

 Since our foundation in 1969 British Growers Association have been constant advocates of coordination, collaboration and cooperation amongst Farmers and Growers.

 We have established and had recognised nine POs under the current scheme, and have been directly involved in the merger and creation of three consolidated POs since 1996.

 We provide a complete PO management and organisational package to members.
 We maintain strong and productive working relationships with RPA and Defra.
 British Growers sit on the RPA’s Expert Panel advising and consulting Government on the efficient running of POs in UK.

 The crop associations are grower led and grower financed and support the commercial activities of UK based growers.
 With over 300 different crops produced by growers across the UK, a Crop Association is a very effective way of co-ordinating and focusing activity.
 It is vital that as many growers as possible contribute to their relevant association to ensure each crop is effectively promoted and represented.